-- Business Process Management - Business processes must be managed, otherwise they degrade.
+- Business Process Management – Business processes must be managed, otherwise, they degrade.
 Business process councils are led by an owner and are comprised of the business process leaders who oversee functions.
 It is the job of each business process steering council to oversee the operation of its business process and ensure that process performance is maintained.
 The council identifies when improvements or redesign (reengineering) needs to be done, which then become projects.

 - Team-Based Methods – Most management is done by teams.
-Because of this, teams need common methodologies they can use to get the work done, together.
+Because of this, teams need common methodologies that they can use to get the work done, together.
 These methods need to foster team participation and cooperation, which will give leaders the ability to build understanding and buy-in.

 Organizations that can implement these principles and employ managers who understand how to lead without authority will be able to achieve their strategic goals faster and cheaper than organizations that remain in the old paradigms.